gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

 ###  Beam and Dataflow

+* It (Dataflow) can load and execute model files directly by itself at the time of prediction.

 * Cloud dataflow is a serverless a fully managed offering from google that allows you to run data processing pipelines.

 * Dataflow can run pipelines written in python and java programming languages